 Start by watering the area deeply with a garden hose or sprinkler.
-If a prior soil test has determined that your soil needs amendments such as dolomite lime, rock phosphate, elemental sulfur or other minerals, spread them on the surface of the ground.
-Next, add a layer of nitrogenous material such as grass clippings or manure, etc. to a depth of 1-3 inches.
+If a prior soil test has determined that your soil needs amendments such as dolomite lime, rock phosphate, elemental sulfur, or other minerals, spread them on the surface of the ground.
+Next, add a layer of nitrogenous material such as grass clippings or manure, etc. to a depth of 1-3 inches thick.
 Wet it down some more.
 Add at least a ¼” layer of cardboard or non-glossy newspaper sheets, overlapping the sheets so there are no gaps.
-This layer ensures that weeds or grasses will not grow through the mulch.
+This thick layer ensures that weeds or grasses will not grow through the mulch.
 Wet down thoroughly again.
-Add another 1 inch layer of green nitrogenous materials, such as manure, grass clippings or kitchen scraps.
-You have now “sandwiched” the carbon (cardboard or newspaper) between two nitrogen layers.
+Add another 1 inch layer of green nitrogenous materials, such as manure, fresh grass clippings, or kitchen scraps.
+You have now “sandwiched” the carbon (cardboard or layers of newspaper) between two nitrogen layers.
 Wet down again.

-Now add another layer of carbon materials such as leaves, straw, hay or finely shredded branches.
+Now add another top layer of carbon materials such as leaves, straw, hay, or finely shredded branches.
 Wet down thoroughly once again.
-If you have it, add 1-3″ layer of compost to inoculate the sheet-mulch with beneficial bacteria, fungi and other microbes.
-This will speed up the composting process, but is not mandatory.
+If you have it, add 1-3″ layer of compost to inoculate the sheet-mulch with beneficial bacteria, fungi, and other microbes.
+This will speed up the composting process but is not mandatory.
 Wet the pile down again.
 For aesthetics, add a 2” layer of wood chips, bark mulch, leaves, or pine needles.